Canadian Gaelic: Contemporary language, culture, and arts initiatives

 Eòin and Seòras MacShuail, believed to be the only black speakers of Goidelic languages in Canada, were born in Cape Breton and in adulthood became friends with Rudyard Kipling, who in 1896 wrote Captains Courageous, which featured an isolated Gaelic-speaking African-Canadian cook from Cape Breton.

 Many English-speaking writers and artists of Scottish-Canadian ancestry have featured Canadian Gaelic in their works, among them Alistair MacLeod (No Great Mischief), Ann-Marie MacDonald (Fall on Your Knees), and D.R.
 MacDonald (Cape Breton Road).
 Gaelic singer Mary Jane Lamond has released several albums in the language, including the 1997 hit Hòro Ghoid thu Nighean ('Jenny Dang the Weaver').
 Cape Breton fiddling is a unique tradition of Gaelic and Acadian styles, known in fiddling circles worldwide.

 Several Canadian schools use the "Gael" as a mascot, the most prominent being Queen's University in Kingston, Ontario.
 The school cheer of Queen's University is "Oilthigh na Bànrighinn a' Bhànrighinn gu bràth!" ('The Queen's College and Queen forever!'), and is traditionally sung after scoring a touchdown in football matches.
 The university's team is nicknamed the Golden Gaels.

 The Gaelic character of Nova Scotia has influenced that province's industry and traditions.
 Glen Breton Rare, produced in Cape Breton, is one of the very few single malt whiskies to be made outside Scotland.

-Gaelic settlers in Nova Scotia adapted the popular Highland winter sport of Highland winter sport of shinty (camanachd, iomain), which was traditionally played by the Gaels upon St. Andrew's Day, Christmas Day, New Year's Day, Handsel Monday, and Candlemas, to the much colder Canadian winter climate by playing on frozen lakes while wearing ice skates.
+Gaelic settlers in Nova Scotia adapted the popular Highland winter sport of shinty (camanachd, iomain), which was traditionally played by the Gaels upon St. Andrew's Day, Christmas Day, New Year's Day, Handsel Monday, and Candlemas, to the much colder Canadian winter climate by playing on frozen lakes while wearing ice skates.
 This led to the creation of the modern sport known as ice hockey.

 According to Margie Beaton, who emigrated from Scotland to Nova Scotia to teach the Gaelic language there in 1976, "In teaching the language here I find that they already have the blas, the sound of the Gaelic even in their English.
 It's part of who they are, you can't just throw that away.
 It's in you."